Industry Trends

 Concurrent with the introduction call, we will send you a Non-Disclosure Agreement, which may be executed before the introduction call if necessary.
 We will also send a list of due diligence items needed to perform our preliminary valuation.

 We hope to become your most trusted adviser, but we just met, and confidentiality is at stake for both parties.
-To assure that confidentiality is maintained, we ask that you sign a Mutual Non-Disclosure Agreement.
+To assure that confidentiality is maintained, we ask that you sign a Mutual Non-Disclosure Agreement, an essential step when selecting your transaction partner.
 This legal document protects you and your information.
 You can be assured that…

 ✔ Your information will be kept private.